-Review Paper
+Review Papel

-Rice: Grappling with Cold under Climatic Changes, Global Impact and Counter Strategies
+Rice: Grappling with Cold under Climatic Changes, Global Impac

+and Counter Strategies

-ABSTRACT
+6 ABSTRACT

 7 Rice has been staple food for more than half of the world population and presently it is one of the top three crops cultivated across the world in terms of area and production.
 Low temperature 8 stress has been a critical factor year after year in determining the yield globally.
 Since last five 9 decades many tactics there have been developed for countering the effect of low temperature 10 stress in rice, which includes conventional as well as molecular.
 Here, we have reviewed recent 11 progress in research on cold stress-mediated physiological traits and metabolites; elaborated their 12 roles in the cold-response network and cold-tolerance evaluation.
 We also have discussed criteria 13 for evaluating cold tolerance, evaluated the scope and shortcomings of each application.
-In this 14 review, various approaches for cold tolerance are discussed with special reference to review, various approaches Quantitative Trait Loci (QTL).
+In this 14 review, various approaches for cold tolerance are discussed with special reference to 15 Quantitative Trait Loci (QTL).
+16

-Keywords: Cold stress; evaluation criteria; metabolites; QTL; rice; seedling
+18 Keywords: Cold stress; evaluation criteria; metabolites; QTL; rice; seedling

-1. INTRODUCTION
+20 1.
+INTRODUCTION

-- 21 Rice (Oryza sp.) belongs to the Poaceae family and have basic chromosome number n=12.
-It - exists in two form diploid and tetraploid, the diploid (2n=24) species is known as Oryza sativa L. - 23 (Asian Rice) or Oryza glaberrima L. (African Rice) and cultivated widely across globe.
-The use - of crop has a wide range including food like flour, snacks, cereal bran oil etc to some medicinal - values.
+Rice (Oryza sp.) belongs to the Poaceae family and have basic chromosome number n=12.
+It 21 exists in two form diploid and tetraploid, the diploid (2n=24) species is known as Oryza sativa L. 22 (Asian Rice) or Oryza glaberrima L. (African Rice) and cultivated widely across globe.
+The use 23 24 of crop has a wide range including food like flour, snacks, cereal bran oil etc to some medicinal 25 values.
 More than half of the world population depends on rice as a staple food [1].
-The global - area under rice cultivation is 156 million hectare which has production of 650 million tons of - 27 crop [2], while in India the area under cultivation is 44.6 million hectare and production is 103.6 - 28 million tons which is around 23 percent of global production [3].
-India is also a leading exporter - of rice specially the Basmati rice. - 30 Thus, increasing rice yields to help meet and ensure world food security is a significant and - pressing technological goal.
-However the attempts to enhancing the yield in rice is challenged by - various biotic and abiotic factors, among abiotic factors temperature, salinity, rainfall, drought - etc are major one.
-Abiotic stresses directly or indirectly affect the physiological status of rice
+The global area under rice cultivation is 156 million hectare which has production of 650 million tons of 26 crop [2], while in India the area under cultivation is 44.6 million hectare and production is 103.6 27 million tons which is around 23 percent of global production [3].
+India is also a leading exporter 28 of rice specially the Basmati rice.
+29

+Thus, increasing rice yields to help meet and ensure world food security is a significant and pressing technological goal.
+However the attempts to enhancing the yield in rice is challenged by various biotic and abiotic factors, among abiotic factors temperature, salinity, rainfall, drought etc are major one.
+Abiotic stresses directly or indirectly affect the physiological status of rice and negatively alter its overall metabolism, often with impacts on grain yield.
+Among these, cold temperatures can be particularly harmful due to the tropical origin of the rice species.